deepinspire/Simple-SDK-for-Starling-API-v2/README.md

-# StarlingAPIWrapper
+# This is SDK/wrapper for Starling API v2.
-*StarlingAPIWrapper* is a Java library that provides simple access to the Starling Bank API.
+It was intentionally made simple to provide a quick start and a better understanding of 'what's under the hood.
 It has minimal dependencies and is compatible with Java 1.8+.

 ## Links